elastic/elastic-package/docs/howto/update_major_package_spec.md

 The 'community' value indicates the package is built and maintained by non-Elastic community members.

-The field was initially introduced in Package Spec `2.11.0` and
+The field was initially introduced in Package Spec `2.11.0` and prior to this version assumed an implicit default of `elastic`.
+In `2.11.0`, the implicit default changed to `community`.
+To avoid accidentally tagging an integration with the wrong owner type, the field is now required.

 The value must be one of the following: